The Garden Community for Garden Lovers

 About me

-botany, especially of our British natives and gardening is a passion.
-Graduated in Botany and Zoology back in the late 70's and got my first garden in the early 80's. i grow plants to sell [50:50]for a local charity and to 'fund' the purchase of unusual plants for my very shady garden.
-1/5 of an acre with only a small part in full sun. lots of trees in neighbouring gardens allows for woodland planting. british natives figure highly. am a member of the RHS and the HPS.
+Botany, especially of our British natives and gardening is a passion.
+Graduated in Botany and Zoology back in the late 70's and got my first garden in the early 80's.
+I grow plants to sell [50:50]for a local charity and to 'fund' the purchase of unusual plants for my very shady garden.
+1/5 of an acre with only a small part in full sun.
+Lots of trees in neighbouring gardens allows for woodland planting.
+British natives figure highly.
+I am a member of the RHS and the HPS.

-i manage to grow gooseberries, blackcurrants and rhubarb in a small plot. beans are grown in tubs on the back path. toms, cucumbers& peppers in the green house.
+I no longer grow gooseberries, blackcurrants but still have rhubarb in a arge container.
+The fruit cage is now a veg cage for onions, leeks parsnips and carrots.
+Beans are grown in tubs on the back path, toms, cucumbers & peppers in the green house.

 both front and back gardens have moss or should that be lawns in the middle with flower beds around the edges. slowly getting rid of the straight lines and every spring i steal a little bit more of the grass.